Bone Thugs-n-Harmony

-Due to conflicts within the group, longtime members Krayzie Bone and Wish Bone officially left the group in April 2011 to work with their independent label The Life Entertainment.
-They later returned, officially re-unifying the group.
-In August 2013, however, Layzie Bone announced that he was stepping aside to work more on his solo career.
-In the same month, BTNH signed with eOne Entertainment (formerly known as Koch Records), with whom they had previously partnered to release 2006's Thug Stories.
-Layzie Bone has since re-united with the group, and they toured in 2018.
+Bone Thugs-n-Harmony are known for helping pioneer the chopper rap style and the use of vocal harmony in rap music, as well as bringing exposure to Midwestern hip-hop.
+They are frequently cited as one of the greatest rap groups and have sold over 16 million records.

 History

 1993: B.O.N.E.
 Enterprise early years

 Formed in Cleveland, Ohio in 1991, the group was originally called "Band Aid Boys".
-They then formed B.O.N.E.
-Enterpri$e, which consisted of four members—Krayzie Bone, Layzie Bone, Bizzy Bone, and Wish Bone (all except for Flesh-n-Bone)—and recorded an album titled Faces of Death in the studio of their then-mentor, Kermit Henderson on his indie label Stoney Burke in 1993.
+Charles Scruggs Jr., born February 17, 1975, joined the trio of Krayzie Bone, Layzie Bone, and Bizzy Bone under the name Wish Bone (later stylized as Wi$h Bone), and the group recorded an album titled Faces of Death under the name B.O.N.E.
+Enterpri$e after an obsolete Inglewood, California based group Layzie Bone was associated with.
+The album was recorded in the studio of their then-mentor, Kermit Henderson, and released on his indie label Stoney Burke in 1993.
 Like so many aspiring rappers around the country, they put in calls to executives at record companies, hoping to find someone who would listen.
 In hopes of securing a record deal, the group was given an audition over the phone, receiving an unfulfilled promise from rapper Eazy-E to call them back.
 Determined to reach him, they scrounged together the money for one-way bus tickets to Los Angeles.
 They left for a three-day Greyhound trek and spent four months on the city streets, putting in frequent calls to find him.
 Nothing came of their search except the news that Eazy-E was, in fact, on his way to Cleveland for a show.

 The quartet returned to Ohio, where Diego Blak (born Diego Hodge), a marketer and promoter who had been co-executive producer of Faces of Death, introduced them to Eazy-E at a concert he promoted in Compton.
 There, on November 2, 1993, they auditioned for Eazy in his dressing room; Krayzie performed his verse of "Flow Motion" from the Faces of Death album, and Eazy was impressed.
 B.O.N.E Enterpri$e then traveled back to Los Angeles after the Cleveland show to seal the deal.
 At this point, Eazy renamed them Thugs-n-Harmony, but as they wanted to keep the Bone name, they made their name Bone Thugs-n-Harmony.
 Eazy signed the group (minus Flesh-n-Bone) to his label Ruthless Records.